Chenyao2333/poker/README.md

 ### Case: Backup all the source code in cpp\python\go.

-Writing the following into `task.yml`, and run `poker -f task.yml`!
+Writing the following into `task.yml`, and run `poker-cli -f task.yml`!

 ~~~yml
 tasks: